mgcth/MADaq/README.md

 National Instruments MATLAB Data Acquisition and Experimental Modal Analysis library.

+**Note:** This library is experimental, and the working code has been left as is from the last experiments.

 ## Measurement functions:
 - Monitor sensor activity
 - Data logging